Search

 Cook’s Mate 2nd Class Westley Johns

 Thank you to John Callcut for letting us reproduce the following information, taken from his book: A Village at War.
 Newdigate in World War One.
-Thank you to Lenka Cathersides for the addition research.
+Thank you to Lenka Cathersides for the additional research.

 Westley, Purdey and Emma Johns